Canadian Ivory Inc.

 Walrus Oosik

-Walrus teeth
+Walrus Teeth

-These teeth are located behind the primary tusks (behind the canine teeth).
+These walrus teeth are located behind the primary tusks (behind the canine teeth).
 Ranging in size from 2 to 5 cm (1 to 2 1/2 ") long they are used for micro-carving, small scrimshaw and jewelry.
 In wood working they are used sliced in inlay or in mask making.

 Narwhal Tusk - Monodon monoceros

 The narwhal tusk (see picture of cross section) is formed from a modified left upper incisor tooth.
 The tusk is a beautiful spiral of varying tones of white.
-Tusks usually occur on males only – rarely on females.
+Narwhal tusks occur on males – rarely on females.
 Very rarely there are double tusks on one male.
-The tusk consists of an outer cementum layer and one inside dentine layer.
+The narwhal tusk consists of an outer cementum layer and one inside dentine layer.
 Inside the dentine is a pulp cavity that extends down most of the length of the tusk, narrowing in diameter and finally disappearing towards the tip of the tusk.
-Through history the narwhal tusk has been associated with the unicorn and has been associated with mystical properties.
-It was said for example in Viking days that a cup made from the tusk of a narwhal would save the owner from poisoning by his enemies.

 Skull of female narwhal showing 25 cm (10") residual tusk on the left side.
 This residual tusk resides within the skull and doesn't normally protrude - it does so here for the sake of the picture.

 Male narwhal skull with tusk.
 Mandible shown in front of skull.
+We no longer offer skulls and we include the photo out of possible interest.

 Cross section of narwhal tusk showing cementum and dentine layers with pulp cavity in the middle.
 The relative diameter of the cavity depends on the animal age.
 In older narwhal the cavity will all but disappear.